 Otherwise the charge is a special rate of £30+Vat.
 There is no obligation to have any work done following my assessment.

 I also provided this service to West Midlands Police during their Anti-Burglary Initiatives of 2010-2014 covering several areas in the West Midlands badly affected by Burglaries.
 I was pleased to help those affected feel safer in their homes.

-Owner / Central Locksmiths Ltd (Birmingham)
+Director & Chief Engineer/ Central Locksmiths Ltd (Birmingham)

 We undertake work for West Midlands Police